 *Performing a master reset locally means the System Master module does not set any master reset network signals to restore factory defaults and only the System Master module performs the master reset.
 That means signals for FactoryReset.Rq shall not be set to ResetFactoryDefaults.
 When the conditions above are met

+The System Master performing the Master Reset shall still send the language request message to the Cluster to make sure the Language matches the System Master as called out in requirement “VS-REQ-136296-Master Reset Language”.

 and the master reset is performed the FactoryReset.Rq signals shall remain set to inactive.